 Mitre Peak is one of the world’s tallest mountains to emerge from the sea.
-Rising at almost 1700 metres high, Mitre Peak is a iconic landmark of Milford Sound and probably the most photographed mountain in the country.
+Rising at almost 1700 metres high, Mitre Peak is an iconic landmark of Milford Sound and probably the most photographed mountain in the country.
 Imposing and unmistakable, it just can’t be missed!

 3. Copper Point

 The narrow point is by far the windiest in the sound with gusts passing 100 knots!
-A long time ago when New Zealand was explored by new migrants, the point was found to be rich in copper and peaked the interest of many minors – hence its name.
+A long time ago when New Zealand was explored by new migrants, the point was found to be rich in copper and piqued the interest of many minors – hence its name.